Exit-intent popups can easily be either the worst marketing tactic…or the best.

-What you can do, though, is politely remind something that a certain deal only has a certain amount of time left.
+What you can do, though, is politely remind them that a certain deal only has a certain amount of time left.

 Or give them a nudge that they can have something right now if they’ll just take the 60 seconds or so needed to fill out your request forms.